Let's Get Political With Melanie Lynskey And Elijah Wood At Sundance

 To set the scene: It’s a snowy Saturday in Park City, Utah and I’m making my way up a large, icy hill to try and reach a small cottage in which I’m supposed to meet Melanie Lynskey and Elijah Wood to talk about their new Sundance movie, I Don’t Feel at Home in This World Anymore.
 While this is going on, just a few feet away, the Park City version of the Women’s March is happening, which is very audible during our upcoming conversation – to the point it’s impossible not to talk about it and the political motivation that surrounded the marches that happened here, Washington D.C., and around the country.
 Let’s just say it was a very unique interview atmosphere for all of us.

 Macon Blair’s I Don’t Feel at Home in This World Anymore is a hard movie to sum up in just a few sentences, but here’s my best try: Lynskey plays Ruth, a women who had her house burglarized and feels violated and doesn’t necessarily want “revenge,” but would like it if people stopped being assholes.
 She enlists her eccentric neighbor Tony (Wood), and the two go on a rampage through town in an effort to get her stuff back.
-The film starts as a slow bur, but the audacity and violence keeps ramping up as we go along.
+The film starts as a slow burn, but the audacity and violence keeps ramping up as we go along.
 It’s something to behold.
 Throwing stars are involved.

 Ahead, we talk about a lot of things.
 Somehow Two and a Half Men, Back to the Future Part II and The Good Son are all discussed.
 And we also debate if dentists get yelled at on Twitter for having political opinions.